vbd/Fieldnotes/insights_and_experiences.md

 - automation scripts
 - mostly backend, frontend only if I couldn't avoid or couldn't hand over to someone else.
 I'm not good in making shiny, fancy web frontends

+> Being a dev is not being a code monkey!
+A dev creates solutions to solve problems and to get things done in a more convenient way!

 ## My must have links for the beginning

 - 🌶️ The Missing Semester of Your CS Education: https://missing.csail.mit.edu/ :arrow_right: If it was available on my start it would have saved me ~5 years